tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 4 - Crossing.md

 ## RECAP
 ### Act I: Giants in the Mist
-The players start in their tavern and get pulled into service As they go they are tapped on the shoulder, they meet [[WartBelly]] Cant negotiate cant trust anyone else they are calling the players in to dispose of them
+The players start in their tavern and get pulled into service As they go they are tapped on the shoulder, They receive intel about something happening Some encounter with [[Sage Kai]] inquiring into your trip, he has become aid decamp

+Cant negotiate cant trust anyone else they are calling the players in to dispose of them
 ##### Delivery of The Quest
-They have been buzzed in,
-they need to do a thing
+They are brought to [[WartBelly]]'s den

 Discovery of the bridge and the plot
 Get the giants on your side